souleima27/multi-agent-startup-platform-4AI3/README.md

 ## Frontend — STARTI

 **Directory:** `Template/`
 **Stack:** React + Vite

 Modern landing page for the platform with user and data management.
+Implements **responsive web development** best practices with dark mode and micro-interactions.

 ### Features